LIVINGSTONE STREET

 Risks

 X-ray exams exposure patients to radiation.
 The amount of radiation exposure is variable depending upon the x-ray type (for example, lungs or bones) and the x-ray machine type (for example, different models and manufacturers).
 Because the radiation exposure is variable, the risks are also variable.
-Please speak to your referring practitioner for specific details on radiation exposure and possible risks.

 Women need to inform their doctor if they are or may be pregnant prior to any radiological imaging.
 Your doctor may recommend another type of test to reduce the possible risk.